dhinojosa/scala-implicits-katacoda/03_scala_implicit_wrapper/step3.md

 package com.xyzcorp;

+object MyApp extends App {
-//Notice that we have an implicit keyword in front of class implicit class IntWrapper(x:Int) {
+   //Notice that we have an implicit keyword in front of class

+   //Also notice I cannot violate rule number 1, I must put it
+   //in a trait, object, or class

+   implicit class IntWrapper(x:Int) {
       def isOdd: Boolean = x % 2 != 0
          def isEven: Boolean = !isOdd
    }

-object MyApp extends App {
   // Tell the compiler that I intend to perform a conversion import scala.language.implicitConversions